Honda Civic Type R: Markets

 AustraliaThe FN2 Civic Type R was available in Australia from mid-2007 until 2011.

 SingaporeIn Singapore, the FN2 Civic Type R Hatchback (European version) was sold by authorized dealer, while the FD2 sedan was sold through parallel importers.

 MalaysiaThe FD2 Civic Type R was officially launched in the Malaysian market in August 2007.
 It was the first time Honda launched a Type R JDM outside of Japan.

 JapanThe FD2 sedan was initially the only model available in Japan, but as of November 2009, Honda imported the European FN2 hatchback in limited numbers of about 2,010 units, giving it the name Civic Type R EURO.
 A second batch of 1,500 was imported back to Japan in 2010, with the color Crystal Black Pearl added.

 FK2 (2015; based on ninth generation Civic)

-In September 2012, there were rumors about the confirmation of the next-generation of the Honda Civic Type R at the Paris Motor Show.
+In September 2012, there were rumors about the confirmation of the next-generation Honda Civic Type R at the Paris Motor Show.

 A preview took place at the Geneva Motor Show in March 2014.

 Production

-In January 2015, Honda announced that the production-ready model of the fourth generation of the Civic Type R (called the FK2) would debut at the 85th Geneva Motor Show held in March alongside the European debut of the NSX.
-It is the first factory turbocharged Civic Type R.
+In January 2015, Honda announced that the production-ready model of the fourth generation of the Civic Type R (coded FK2) would debut at the 85th Geneva Motor Show held in March alongside the European debut of the NSX.
+It was the first factory turbocharged Civic Type R.

+Design and differences from prototype

+The prototype version of the FK2 Civic Type R, first shown at the 2014 Geneva Motor Show, differed in several aspects from the final production model.
+The concept featured exaggerated aerodynamic elements such as a larger rear wing, wider fender arches, and a deeper front splitter, giving it a more aggressive appearance.

+The production FK2, revealed in 2015, retained the general design language but adopted a more restrained aerodynamic package optimized for road use and regulatory compliance.
+Notably, the production model featured repositioned exhaust outlets, and slightly reduced wing dimensions to improve rear visibility.
+Suspension geometry, ride height, and engine calibration were also refined to balance performance with comfort and usability.

+The FK2 was available in 5 colours, Milano Red, Brilliant Sporty Blue Metallic, Crystal Black Pearl, Championship White and Polished Metal Metallic.